itm-platform/Resource-Analysis/readme.md

 We need to decide if filtering will happen before, after or it will be a join.

 > ❓Are services in v2?
-If not, we can remove the `service` filter and offer the feature only for projects in the first version.
+If not, we can remove the `services` filter and offer the feature only for projects in the first version.

 ### Response examples